Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 I believe that each of you reading this article has done a traditional push-up at least once, and probably many times.

-It is an indispensable exercise for all bodyweight workouts, but also military workouts, CrossFit training, and warming up for the gym.
+It's an indispensable exercise for all bodyweight workouts, but also military style workouts, CrossFit training, and warming up for the gym.

 The standard push-up activates most upper body muscles, so always start with it before moving on to one of the variations.